 It all began with a Jumperoo...
 Miry Whitehill, a stay at home mom with a background in digital marketing, accidentally met a family of new arrival refugees from Syria.
 Having children of the same age, they felt an instant connection between them.

 Miry's very first list was posted on her personal Facebook page to collect basic childcare and household supplies for the family.
 Two week is all it took to crowdsource and deliver all the items needed to turn the new arrival family's house into a home.
 Invigorated and inspired by the impact her list had for this family, Miry set out to meet more new arrival families in hope of helping them in a similar way.

 Meet Our Team

-Miry started Miry's List in July, 2016 when she accidentally met a family of new arrival Syrian refugees through a friend.
-Prior to that, she was a stay-at-home mom and community activist with over 10 years experience in digital marketing.
-She speaks fluent Hebrew and is learning Arabic in the car on an app with her son.
+Miry started Miry's List in July 2016 when a friend introduced her to a family of new arrival Syrian refugees resettling in Los Angeles with kids the same age as her own.
+Until then, she was a stay-at-home mom and community activist with 10 years experience in digital marketing.
+She speaks fluent Hebrew and is learning Arabic in the car on an app with her sons.

-Miry serves as Treasurer on the Eagle Rock Neighborhood Council.
-She can typically be found digging in the garden with her sons, Reuben and Sabo, or walking around Occidental College with her dog, Leroy.
-Miry's husband, Yeuda, is the founder and CEO of Beat Lab Academy music production school in Eagle Rock
+Miry can typically be found digging in the garden with her sons, Reuben and Sabo, or walking around Occidental College with her dog, Leroy.

 Phil Rogan, Chief Technology Officer